F0lak/dm_open_ref/ref/client/var/script/macro.md

 \\\...\" //command to be edited
 ```

-Note* In old versions of BYOND, character keys required the Alt key to
+Note+ In old versions of BYOND, character keys required the Alt key to
 be pressed to trigger the macro, and did not include `"ALT+"` to do so.
 This behavior has changed, and the name of the macro is just like the
 format used in skin files.
 You can now use a key name, and modifiers